noInfoPath/noinfopath-user/README.md

 |isAuthenticated|Bool|Returns true if the there is a valid user stored in local storage|
 |isAuthorized|Bool|Turns true if the isAuthenticated and the bearer token is valid.|
 |user|NoInfoPathUser|A reference to the currently logged in user.|

+## noLogin : directive

+Sets the credential object and a login function that calls the noLoginService login function onto the scope.

+## noUserMenu : directive

+Sets a logout function on the scope that opens a modal to let the user log out.
+If there are localStores within the configuration, it also gives the option to clear local storage.

+## noUserGroups : directive

+Dynamically creates a set of checkboxes based on the number of user groups from the configured NOREST database.